Adaptive Identification with Guaranteed Performance Under Saturated-Observation and Non-Persistent Excitation

-First, most of the existing theoretical results are asymptotic in nature, where the number of observations need to increase unboundedly or at least to be sufficiently large.
+First, most of the existing theoretical results are asymptotic in nature, where the number of observations needs to increase unboundedly or at least to be sufficiently large.
 For example, the least absolute deviation methods were considered in \cite{PJ1984}, and the strong consistency and asymptotic normality of the estimators were proven for independent signals satisfying the usual persistent excitation (PE) condition where the condition number of the information matrix is bounded.
-Besides, the maximum likelihood (ML) method was considered in \cite{ly1992}, where the consistency and asymptotic efficiency were established for independent or non-random signals satisfying a stronger PE condition.
-Moreover, a two-stage procedure was proposed in \cite{hj1976}, called Heckman two-step estimator, which first calculates the ML estimates of Probit model parameters (\cite{tj1958} ) and then implements the least squares method on the ML estimates obtained in the first procedure.
-Furthermore, empirical measure approach was employed in \cite{ZG2003}-\cite{YG2007}, where the strong consistency and asymptotic efficiency were established under periodic signals with binary-valued observations.
+Besides, the maximum likelihood (ML) method was considered in \cite{ly1992}, where consistency and asymptotic efficiency were established for independent or non-random signals satisfying a stronger PE condition.
+Moreover, a two-stage procedure based on ML was proposed in \cite{hj1976} to deal with two coupled models with saturated observations.
+Furthermore, the empirical measure approach was employed in \cite{ZG2003}-\cite{YG2007}, where strong consistency and asymptotic efficiency were established under periodic signals with binary-valued observations.
 Such observations were also considered in \cite{GZ2013}, where a strongly consistent recursive projection algorithm was given under a condition stronger than the usual PE condition.